ampproject/amp.dev/_get_started/create/prepare_for_syndication.md

 order: 4
 ---

-In some cases, you might want to have both a non-AMP and an AMP version of the same page, i.e. a news article.
+In some cases, you might want to have both a non-AMP and an AMP version of the same page, for example, a news article.
 Consider this: If Google Search finds the non-AMP version of that page, *how does it know there’s an AMP version of it*?

 ## Linking pages with `<link>`